 Canada Winter Vacation Ideas

 Some winter vacation ideas in Canada include a visit to the Quebec Ice Hotel, located just outside of Quebec City - also home to the world's biggest winter carnival, the Quebec Winter Carnival.

-The country's capital, Ottawa puts on Winterlude, a winter festival that takes place over three weekends every February.
+Ottawa, the country's capital, puts on Winterlude, a winter festival that takes place over three weekends every February.
 A major highlight is skating the Rideau Canal, a 7.8 km (just under 5 miles) waterway that becomes the world's largest skating rink in freezing conditions.

-Canada is famous as a ski destination.
-The country's ski resorts are picturesque, not to mention state-of-the-art, well maintained, and easy to get to.
-Whistler and Banff/Lake Louise in the west and Mont-Tremblant in Quebec lead the pack as the best Canadian ski resorts, but there are hundreds of other ski resorts to suit a variety of levels, types of skier and budgets.Continue to 5 of 6 below.
+Canada is known for its various ski destinations.
+The country's ski resorts are picturesque, not to mention state-of-the-art, well maintained, and easy to access.
+Whistler and Banff/Lake Louise in the west and Mont-Tremblant in Quebec lead the pack as the best Canadian ski resorts, but there are hundreds of other ski resorts to suit a variety of levels and budgets.Continue to 5 of 5 below.